TBD54566975/developer.tbd.website/site/blog/2024-04-23-decentralized-apps.md

 ## Final Thoughts

 A performant decentralized web that offers users custody of their own data has been a tantalizing dream for almost two decades, but in that same timeframe blockchain technology has proven to not be the way to make that vision a reality.
 If you find yourself or your customers valuing decentralization, privacy, flexibility, and self-custodial apps, then Web5 provides the framework to achieve exactly those goals.
-Your Web5 app may very well leverage blockchain technology - a participating financial institution on the the tbDEX protocol we’re developing is a great example of an app that uses Web5 tech to connect to blockchains, but there are lots of ways to build dApps with Web5.
+Your Web5 app may very well leverage blockchain technology - a participating financial institution on the tbDEX protocol we’re developing is a great example of an app that uses Web5 tech to connect to blockchains, but there are lots of ways to build dApps with Web5.

 If you want to try building your own decentralized applications, go ahead and check out our [Web5 SDKs](https://developer.tbd.website/docs/web5/), join our [Discord community,](https://discord.gg/mt6Zbpv7) and connect with us [on GitHub](https://github.com/TBD54566975)!